NoaTAU/ResXR-Unity-Research-Template/README.md

 3. Rename it to your experiment name
 4. Add it to Build Settings (after Base Scene)
 5. **Important**: The Base Scene must be opened **with** your experiment scene additively.
 The Base Scene contains the player (`ResXRPlayer`) and data manager (`ResXRDataManager_V2`) which run continuously throughout your experiment, even when scenes are changed.
 Your experiment scene will be loaded additively on top of the Base Scene.
-6. Modify the `SceneReferencer` script to add your experiment references
+6. Modify the `SceneReferencer` and flow management (SessionManager, RoundManager, TrialManager) scripts to add your experiment references
 7. Build and run!

 ## 📦 Installation